 regulation, focus, adaptability and skills.
 Whether that is

-possible or not, parent observation and facilitation is critical
+possible or not, parent, spouse, therapist observation and

-of the child, teen or adult who may have Sensory Processing
+of the teen or adult who may have Sensory Processing

 difficulties with other sensory disorders such as Autism, ADHD,